Our Organic Roots

 A Bear-Approved Facility

 We created a processing facility with an itty-bitty environmental footprint.
-We recycle 99% of our raw materials’ packaging, use a natural gas generator instead of relying on the grid, and we have our very own wastewater treatment plant which has reduced our water consumption by over 85%!
-We also have systems that ‘recycle’ heat to warm our buildings and provide us with hot water, preventing the need to run a seperate heating system.
+We recycle 99% of our raw materials’ packaging, and we have our very own wastewater treatment plant to conserve our precious water resources.
+Using natural biological processes and membranes we return 95% of waste water for re-use in the plant!
+We also have systems that ‘recycle’ heat to warm our buildings and provide us with hot water, preventing the need to run a separate heating system.
 And of course, our jars are 100% recyclable.
 So help us complete the circle!
 If you’d like to learn more about our awesome systems for heat reclamation and groundwater use/re-use, visit our FAQs.

 The Green Cane Project